Find Character in a String in Python

 print(s.index(c))

-In this method, we can note every occurrence of the character in a string.
-We iterate through the string and compare each character individually.
-Every position where the match is found is indicated and stored in a different variable.
+By using a for loop, we can note every occurrence of the character in a string.
+We can iterate through the string and compare each character individually.

 s = "python is fun"